albertomh/pycliche/docs/README-dev.md

 nox -- -m "not smoke"
 ```

-See the `tool.pytest.ini_options` table in `pyproject.toml` for a list of all marks.
+See the `tool.pytest` table in `pyproject.toml` for a list of all marks.

 Nox is used to automate testing across different Python versions.
 Test sessions are
 configured via `noxfile.py`.